Finite-volume scattering on the left-hand cut: Relating the K-matrix to the scattering amplitude

 We can remove the infinite sum by substituting eq.~\eqref{eq:aux_amp2} into itself, yielding

-Starting from this equation, we replace the energy as $E \to E + i\epsilon$ in the matrix $S(P, L)$, which introduces the $i\epsilon$ prescription to the relevant two-particle intermediate state pole, and take the infinite-volume limit $L \to \infty$.
+Starting from this equation, we replace the energy as $E \to E + i\epsilon$ in the matrix $S(P, L)$, which introduces the $i\epsilon$ prescription to the relevant two-nucleon intermediate state, and take the infinite-volume limit $L \to \infty$.
 These steps lead to the following integral equation:

 where we have introduced